strapi/documentation/README.md

 - **Database agnostic**.
 You can choose the database you prefer.
 Strapi works with SQL databases: PostgreSQL, MySQL, MariaDB, and SQLite.
 - **Customizable**.
 You can quickly build your logic by fully customizing APIs, routes, or plugins to fit your needs perfectly.

+## Documentation websites

+The main official Strapi documentation website is hosted at [docs.strapi.io](https://docs.strapi.io).

+Additional official Strapi documentation websites cover different content:

+- Documentation for the older, unsupported version 3 of Strapi is hosted at [docs-v3.strapi.io](https://docs-v3.strapi.io).
+- Upcoming and/or experimental documentation is hosted at [docs-next.strapi.io](https://docs-next.strapi.io).
+Starting autumn/winter 2023, this website will include in-progress documentation for Strapi v5.
+- Documentation for contributors, which include more in-depth and experimental content for developers who actively maintain and contribute to Strapi, is hosted at [contributor.strapi.io](https://contributor.strapi.io).
+This experimental documentation is maintained by Strapi engineers and any issue should be reported to the [`strapi/strapi`](https://github.com/strapi/strapi/issues/new/choose) repository.

 ## Contribution requirements

 The following are required if you are submitting pull requests to the documentation: